FreezeLuiz/CTF-Writeups/Misc/arpconctf2020-Git_the_Flag.md

 ## Solution and Flag

-By now you can guess it, we should reverse the AES script so we can recreate `flag.txt` from `flag.bin` and `SECRET`.
+By now, you can guess it; we should reverse the AES script, so we can recreate `flag.txt` from `flag.bin` and `SECRET`.

 ```python